 The Brooklyn is a classic cocktail made of Rye Whiskey, Dry Vermouth, Amer Picon, and Maraschino liqueur.
-And when garnished with a Maraschino cherry, the Brooklyn cocktail is reminiscent of other traditional cocktails like the Manhattan or Martinez.
-Also, in the last couple of years, more and more riffs on the Brooklyn cocktail appeared in bars and home bars.
-Fittingly, these riffs are mostly named after neighborhoods within the borough of Brooklyn.
+And when garnished with a Maraschino cherry, the Brooklyn cocktail looks similar to other traditional cocktails like the Manhattan or Martinez.

-The original recipe uses Amer Picon, a bittersweet, Belgian aperitif made of orange and gentian.
-Regrettably, this liqueur is quite hard to get outside Europe.
-But don't worry, I have some recommendations on how you can replace Amer Picon and still create a decent Brooklyn cocktail.
+The original recipe calls for Amer Picon, a bittersweet, Belgian aperitif made of orange and gentian.
+Unfortunately, this liqueur is quite hard to get outside Europe.

 History of the Brooklyn cocktail

 The first time the Brooklyn cocktail appeared in written form was in 1908.
 Jacques Straub published the drink in his cocktail book Drinks.

 With Amer Picon being so difficult to get, it eventually vanished from bar menus.
 Only the increasing globalization brought it back in some places.

 Also, Straub's original recipe is different from the one he published.
 A misprint turned Sweet Vermouth into Dry Vermouth.
 But most bartenders continued creating the cocktail out of his book.
 Therefore, today, that version is the standard recipe for a Brooklyn cocktail.